HardlyDifficult/Tutorials/Chapter4.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

-Each FixedUpdate, we determine which direction the entity is walking by its x velocity.
+Each FixedUpdate, we determine which direction the entity is walking by its X velocity.
 When the direction changes, we flip the sprite so that the character appears to be facing the other way.

 <hr></details>
 <details><summary>What's a C# smart property?</summary>